aissam-out/Car_Access/README.md

 Policy information point (a.k.a.
 PIP) is the system entity that acts as a source of attribute values.
 It contains the dataset/rules matching each concreate entity -subject, object, action, context- with its abstract category -role, view, activity, Context (respectively)-

-On top of these datasets/rules, our PIP provides a Flask based web framework able to receive _matching_ requests from to PDP using JSON format.
+On top of these datasets/rules, our PIP provides a Flask based web framework able to receive _matching_ requests from the PDP using JSON format.

 ## Policy Administation Point